What is web accessibility?

 Helping to change perspective

 In my training sessions, I love to play attendees the Apple Commercial, 'I am the Greatest'.
-This video is so powerful for people to experience because it changes their perspective and they dsicover real people using Apple products in ways they did not know where possible using features they did not know existed.
+This video is so powerful as it shows real people using Apple products in ways they did not know were possible, using features they did not know existed.

 Summary

 A lot of the time, disabled website users are invisible.
 Our analytics tell us what browser people use but not that they use a screen-reader or that they have a motor impairment or low vision.
-Therefore, it is easy to assume (or wish) that they do not use your website/product but they most likely do and if your service does not cater to them you are losing sales and goodwill.
+Therefore, it is easy to assume (or wish) that these people do not use your website/product, but they do.
+If your service is not inclusive to everyone, you are losing both sales and goodwill.